erees1/erees1.github.io/_project_items/socialml.md

 order: -3
 ---

-Developed a python package to extract messages from social media archives into a format suitable for sequence to sequence modelling.
+Python package to extract messages from social media archives into a format suitable for sequence to sequence modelling.